 Also, the C'Tan Deceiver.
 He works on the same level as Tzeentch, playing the other races of the galaxy, including the Necrons themselves, against each other for his own benefit.

 On the subject of divine masters of the various Gambit tropes, there's Cegorach, the Laughing God.
-He was the only Eldar god to fully survive the birth of Slaanesh (Isha was captured by Chaos, and Khaine was killed but lives on in some sense through his avatars), and remains the mastermind behind many of the Eldar's most complicated and successful schemes.
+He was the only Eldar god to fully survive the birth of Slaanesh (Isha was captured by Chaos, and Khaine was shattered and can only live on through his avatars), and remains the mastermind behind many of the Eldar's most complicated and successful schemes.
 Arguably fits into the Guile Hero trope as well, but many a being that qualifies as a "hero" by 40k standards would be hardly better than a villain in most other settings.

 One interpretation of Cypher would mark him as this.
 On the surface he seems to be an enemy of the Imperium.
 Everything Cypher does basically goes off without a hitch, then he leaves right after drawing Imperial forces hunting him to a group of enemies Cypher was supposed to be "helping."
 Cypher being in this trope does depend highly on his motivations though.